discourse/discourse-subscriptions/README.md

 ## TODO

+* Test card fails
 * Handle custom fields
-* Handle fails from stripe
 * Acceptance test in RSpec not qunit.

+## Tested Credit Card Numbers

+These numbers can be used in test mode to simulate a transaction.
+For more information see the [Stripe docs](https://stripe.com/docs/testing).

+* Payment successful: 5555 5555 5555 4444
+* Card declined: 4000 0000 0000 0002